Prompts

 • Prompts can help to encourage end-user topic exploration.

-• Prompts can be used to help enhance end-users experiences in the application.
+• Prompts can be used to help enhance end-user experiences in the application.

 How to configure prompts

-Go to Manage > Knowledge Graph and locate the new Prompt Collections tab.
+Go to Manage > Knowledge open any Bank and locate the new Prompt Collections tab.

 How to enable prompts